sailfish009/mydl_C/tools/README.md

-This directory contains a few scripts that use detectron2.
+This directory contains a few scripts that use mydl.

 * `train_net.py`

-An example training script that's made to train builtin models of detectron2.
+An example training script that's made to train builtin models of mydl.

 For usage, see [GETTING_STARTED.md](../GETTING_STARTED.md).